Asenaca Caucau: Clash with Cakobau

 The decision of the SDL Party to renominate Caucau for the parliamentary election, which was duly held on 6–13 May 2006, was sharply criticized by Ratu George Cakobau, scion of Tailevu's most senior chiefly family and son of former Governor-General Ratu Sir George Cakobau.
 The Fiji Village news service quoted him on 18 March as saying that she had done nothing for the people of Tailevu.
 The SDL disregarded his advice, and Caucau went on to retain her seat by a large majority.

 Arrested in the United States

-In July 2008, Caucau was arrested in the United States and charged with having committed an "assault with a deadly weapon" in San Francisco.
-She was due to face trial on August 18.
+In July 2008, Caucau was arrested in the United States and charged with having committed an "assault with a deadly weapon" in San Francisco after hitting a man with a shoe.
+The charge was dismissed in August 2008.

 Christian

 Caucau is the daughter of the Reverend Ratu Isireli Caucau, a former President of the Methodist Church.
 Caucau herself espouses fervent Christian beliefs, claims never to make a statement without praying first, preferably with her advisers, and frequently preaches.

 Caucau's religious convictions strongly flavour her social views.
 She has spoken out strongly in favour of campaigns to discourage premarital sex, claiming that single mothers are among the most vulnerable members of society and are frequently abused.
 She has also strongly opposed calls from some quarters to legalize prostitution, saying that it corrupts morals.
 In early October 2004, she claimed about half of all Members of Parliament were clients of prostitutes, but refused to name any names.